Pricing Mistakes Freelancers Make In Their Proposal. Price isn’t the only factor to win projects but it is still an important factor.

-On top of that, I was certain the submission process will have hiccups and code may need bug fixes before it can be approved.
-Otherwise, the original developer would have done the submission to the client.
+On top of that, I was sure the submission process would have hiccups, and code may need bug fixes before it can be approved.
+Otherwise, the original developer would have submitted it to the client.

-So my price was much higher and he wasn’t convinced.
-So was not willing to increase the budget.
+So my price was much higher, and he wasn’t convinced.
+So I was not willing to increase the budget.

-Freelancers are often trapped by such clients.
-Either they don’t know the cost of iOS / Android marketplace submission or if they know the cost, they ignore assuming it is merely a submission.
+Such clients often trap freelancers.
+Either they don’t know the cost of iOS / Android marketplace submission, or if they know the cost, they ignore assuming it is merely a submission.

 3. Upfront Price

-Clients prefer developers who understand what they want.
+Clients prefer developers who know what they want.
 If the overall requirement isn’t clear, ask relevant questions and keep the price to be added at a later stage.

 4. No Details of Price

-Price isn’t just a number and you have to provide lot more details.
+Price isn’t just a number, and you have to provide a lot more details.

-I like to provide lot more details about the price as to how and why the cost of the project is what it is.
+I give more information for the price I quote as to how and why the cost of the project is what it is.

-Details about the pricing and setting the milestone can help client alter the budget as needed or even prioritize the milestones or can even omit some milestones to adhere to the budget.
+Information on the pricing and setting the milestone can help the client alter the budget as needed or even prioritize the milestones or can also omit some milestones to adhere to the budget.

 5. Pricing the proposal Too low